jodoglevy/gargl/templates/README.md

 Each response object can contain one or more response field objects.
 A response field object is a value parsed from the returned html in the response body.
 A response field object is composed the following fields:

 - **name**: The string name of the response field.
 Required.
-- **cssSelector**: The css selector for the html tag in the response body html whose inner html is the value for this response field object.
+- **cssSelector**: The string css selector for the html tag in the response body html whose inner html is the value for this response field object.
 Required.